tknapstad/arduino-i2c-hid/README.md

-# arduino-i2c-hid
+# arduino-mouse-keyboard
-Arudino as a HID over I2C device
+Uses and Arduino as a combined Mouse/Keyboard with modified functionality.